-Feeling depressed is a different feeling from being unhappy or ‘down’.
+Feeling depressed different feeling from being unhappy or ‘down’ intermittently.
 Depression is a serious mental health issue where the sufferer feels constantly miserable and hopeless, and even the activities that they used to enjoy mean little to them.
 It can feel like a big black hole has opened up and it is very hard for the sufferer to find a way out.

 Depression can severely affect your sex life.
 It has the effect of mentally exhausting the sufferer, and its physical effects include feeling tired all the time, feelings of inadequacy, and a lowering or a loss of libido.